kovidgoyal/calibre/manual/metadata.rst

 If you want the search to ignore upper/lowercase differences, uncheck the `Case sensitive` box.

-You can have |app| change the case of the result (information after the replace has happened) by choosing one of the functions from the `Apply function after replace` box.
+You can have calibre change the case of the result (information after the replace has happened) by choosing one of the functions from the `Apply function after replace` box.
 The operations available are:

     * `Lower case` -- change all the characters in the field to lower case
     * `Upper case` -- change all the characters in the field to upper case